Copyright, Carter McNamara, MBA, PhD

 - What Are the Main Supply Chain Challenges?

 - The Seven Deadly Supply Chain Sins

-Inventory includes unprocessed materials, finished products, supplies and works-in-progress.
+Inventory includes unprocessed materials, finished products, supplies, and works-in-progress.
 Inventory management is a part of supply chain management that oversees the inventory items from manufacturers to storage to where they are sold.
 There must be a very careful balance between the size of the inventory of items compared to the actual rate of their sales.

-Too many items in inventory means their costs are not recovered in a timely manner from their sales.
+Too many items in inventory mean their costs are not recovered in a timely manner from their sales.
 It also might mean high costs of storage.
 Insufficient numbers of items means the organization cannot meet the customer demand, resulting in lost revenue.